A NEW KNKNIGHGH

 The band uses short composed materials written by Wooley and those fragmented materials are looped and pushed to the limit, triggered by any of the players in whatever order chosen in the moment.
 At first, the procedure seems to adapt some of the repetitive strategies of minimal music, and yet again, it doesn’t sound like minimalism, and neither it is a crossover between free jazz and minimal music.
 Wooley’s new system gets its references outside of music, and namely in the poetry of Aram Saroyan, «the master of the one word poem», as punk singer and writer Richard Hell calls him.
 Of course, both Hell and Wooley are particularly interested in the musical qualities of Saroyan’s poetry, its rhythmic fluency, its alliterations, its repetition of syllabs and inherent sounds.
 From it, Nate Wooley created a new kind of free jazz in which less is more and the resume of a particular melodic phrase isn’t necessarily the reintroduction of a chorus line.
 Prepare yourself to be marveled…

-Listen to a track from knknighgh's upcoming recording: Minimalist Poetry (for Aram Saroyan) out soon on Clean Feed Records
+Listen to a track from knknighgh's first recording: Minimalist Poetry (for Aram Saroyan) out now on Clean Feed Records

 knknighgh's first recording, Minimalist Poetry (for Aram Saroyan) is now out on Clean Feed Records.
 The recording came at the end of a NY residency at the, now defunct, Manhattan Inn and signals the first peak of the quartet's powers to create and recreate Wooley's sparse songbook.